Compare · Package Firewall

 What JFrog does well

 A fair comparison names the other tool's strengths.
-JFrog Curation & Xray is a capable product:
+JFrog Artifactory, Curation & Xray is a capable product:

-Where the Vulnetix Package Firewall pulls ahead: Vulnetix needs no Artifactory — it proxies any package manager directly — and adds end-of-life and exploit-intelligence policies plus Safe Harbour autofix, free for Go and Arch/AUR.
+Where the Vulnetix Package Firewall pulls ahead: Vulnetix needs no Artifactory because it proxies any package manager directly, and it adds end-of-life and exploit-intelligence policies, threat-actor maintainer attribution and Safe Harbour autofix, free for Go and Arch/AUR.
+Artifactory keeps the edge on artefact storage: it caches what it proxies and Vulnetix does not.

-Vulnetix vs JFrog Curation & Xray: frequently asked questions
+Vulnetix vs JFrog Artifactory, Curation & Xray: frequently asked questions

 Do I need Artifactory to use the Vulnetix Package Firewall?